typohnebild/numpy-vs-mir/README.md

 (see [here](https://moodle.rrze.uni-erlangen.de/pluginfile.php/16786/mod_resource/content/1/09_06_04-2020-PTfS.pdf) on slide 20)
 and needs to be corrected.
-To to get the FLOP/s this value is then divided by 16, since for every 32 MB that is written there are 2 Floting Point operations.
+To to get the FLOP/s this value is then divided by 16, since for every 32 MB that is written there are 2 floating point operations.

 |                      Flop/s                       |                       Time                       |
 | :-----------------------------------------------: | :----------------------------------------------: |